raconteuria-by-claritism/Enlightened-Industrial-Revolution/README.md

 ---

-Corrugated Carton - 2mm thickness for the material
+Corrugated Carton - 2mm thickness for the material, any occassion that needs more thickness : Russian Doll design insert will be provided.

   furnnitures
   - Designes with multiple slices needs to have a standardized reference number and qrcode.